 Bob replied:

-The distinction between 'mortal' and 'venial' sin comes from the Bible, in the first letter of John Chapter 5 vs. 17 where he says:
+The distinction between "mortal" and "venial" sin comes from the Bible, in the first letter of John Chapter 5 verse 17 where he says:

-Read over the passage from vs 13-17 to get a greater sense of the context.
-In essence, the distinction relates to deliberate unrepentant sin vs. sins from our human weakness and faults.
+Read over the passages from verses 13-17 to get a greater sense of the context.
+In essence, the distinction relates to deliberate unrepentant sin versus sins from our human weakness and faults.

 If someone sins because he is weak, God's forgiveness is always there like a loving parent.
 He is not looking to beat us up because we aren't perfect.
 Rather, we receive forgiveness through God's great kindness and our sincere heart and good will to follow him.
 Reception of the sacraments, particularly the Eucharist and Confession take care of these not so big matters.

-If you are left without recourse to a priest and your life is in jeopardy, however, you ought to reflect deeply on your contrition and realize it needs to be real, relational (from a child to a father) and trusting in God's mercy.
+If you are left without recourse to a priest and your life is in jeopardy, you ought to reflect deeply on your contrition and realize it needs to be real, relational (from a child to a father) and trust in God's Mercy.
 Otherwise, you'd better pack some cool clothes, cause where you are going is extremely warm.

 Peace,